Mlitwin98/Python/README.md

 # Python

+- Brownian Motion - visualization of random motion of particles
 - Tic-Tac-Toe - minimax algorithm visulization using pygame
 - aSTAR - A* pathfinding algorithm visualization using pygame and tkinter
 - Zalando Lounge Bot - Bot adding items to cart based on filters using selenium and tkinter